 For people with hyperacusis (sensitivity to sound), the aim is to provide a desensitisation program to increase tolerance to every day sound.

-The Rehabilitation Team runs individual tinnitus management sessions across metropolitan Melbourne at our hearservice sites.
+Our Rehabilitation Team runs individual tinnitus management sessions across metropolitan Melbourne at our Hearservice sites.
 Our team have attended training with internationally recognised leaders in Tinnitus Retraining Therapy and the team follows a neurophysiological based model.

 Information sheets about tinnitus are available on request.

-Before attending your appointment, it is advisable to:-
+Appointments are necessary.
+Before attending your appointment, it is advisable to:

 - Discuss your tinnitus with your medical practitioner